flinchy/standardization/README.md

 ### 1. Commons Module

 Contains shared utilities, common dependencies, and helper classes used across the service.
 This currently contains only the encryption utilities

 ### 2. Auth Module

-Provides OAuth2 token generation for **machine to machine** communication.
-This module generates an OAuth2 access token that can be used to authenticate requests to the Standardization Service.
+Usually this would be a third party client (Auth0, Okta, etc.) that generates access tokens for **Machine to Machine** communications.
+This service is mocking that functionality for testing purposes.

 ### 3. Standardization Application